Total Reward Statements

 Company Health Cash Plan

 With a cash plan, staff pay for their medical care up front.
 This can be either via the NHS or privately.
 They can then receive a cashback reimbursement for the costs paid, up to the agreed cover limit.
+Private Medical Insurance policies and Company Health Cash Plans are also monetary rewards.
+This is because your employees receive the benefit of free healthcare costs.

-Other Health & Wellbeing Benefits
+Other Health and Wellbeing Benefits

 Holiday Entitlement